Alice Woods (educationist)

 Alice Woods or Alice Augusta Woods (6 August 1849 – 7 January 1941) was a British educationist and college head.
 She was an advocate for co-education.

 Life

 Woods was born in Walthamstow on 6 August 1849 and she was brought up as a Quaker.
 Her parents were Emma (born King) and Samuel Woods.
 Her cousin Mary Woods was a headmistress.
 Woods went to Girton College before joining teaching herself in Scotland for two years at St Leonards School in St Andrews.

 Her first headship was at a school in Bedford Park, Chiswick.
-She head hunted Kindergarte expert Esther Lawrence in 1884 to lead the preparatory department of Chiswick High School.
+She head hunted Kindergarten expert Esther Lawrence in 1884 to lead the preparatory department of Chiswick High School.
 Alice became her lifelong friend - even after she left in 1893 to work with Emilie Michaelis.